mikeCenters/NumberTextField/README.md

 # Overview:
-`NumberTextField` is package for `SwiftUI` that offers live formatting of a textfield.
-Rather than accepting a string for binding, `NumberTextField` requires an optional Decimal binding.
-This allows the developer to only worry about the underlying value of the textfield.
+`NumberTextField` is package for `SwiftUI` that offers live formatting of a text field.
+Rather than accepting a string for binding, `NumberTextField` requires an optional `Decimal` binding.
+This allows the developer to only worry about the underlying `value` of the text field.

 # Requirements: